jayrajroshan/Articles/PoA.md

     node -v
     npm -v

-If you get an output, like `v12.18.0`, then the installation wa For Windows we can use the installation package from the [download page](https://nodejs.org/en/download/).
+If you get an output, like `v12.18.0`, then the installation was successful.

+For Windows, we can use the installation package from the [download page](https://nodejs.org/en/download/).
+Use the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNDI0MjE1NTQsODIwMjU0ODEsMTc3OT
-A4MDEzNywtNTYxNzQzMzU4LDE3NDY1ODQzMCwyNTc4MTMzMzks
-NTk5MTY0MDU0LC0xMjg3MDYxOTczXX0=
+eyJoaXN0b3J5IjpbLTg4Mjg1Mjc1MSw4MjAyNTQ4MSwxNzc5MD
+gwMTM3LC01NjE3NDMzNTgsMTc0NjU4NDMwLDI1NzgxMzMzOSw1
+OTkxNjQwNTQsLTEyODcwNjE5NzNdfQ==
 -->